periode/thesis/readings/notes/burke_language_as_symbolic_action.md

 fourth clause: hierrachy (or the sense of order)

-fifth clause: perfection. "the principle of perfection is central to the nature of language as motive. the mere desire to name something by its -proper- name, or to speak a language in its distinctive ways is intrinsically perfectionnist". indeed, programmers always try to find the correct term for something. **a given terminology contains various implications, and there is a corresponding "perfectionist" tendency for men to attempt carrying out those implications.**
+fifth clause: perfection.

+> the principle of perfection is central to the nature of language as motive. the mere desire to name something by its -proper- name, or to speak a language in its distinctive ways is intrinsically perfectionnist

+indeed, programmers always try to find the correct term for something. **a given terminology contains various implications, and there is a corresponding "perfectionist" tendency for men to attempt carrying out those implications.**

 ---